top of page

 In 2012, she joined the Kiwanis Club of Downey, an international organization committed to helping the children of the world.
 She became the President of her Kiwanis Club in 2014.
 In 2014, she became involved in Teen Court, an alternative program for youth offenders; and was instrumental in bringing Teen Court to Downey.
 Due to her commitment to the community, Blanca was recognized with Assemblywoman Cristina Garcia’s Downey's Woman of the Year in 2016.
 In 2019, she was inducted into Downey High School’s Hall of Fame, as an “Exemplary Civic Leader.”

-On the City Council and as Mayor, Blanca Pacheco has always put people and local neighborhoods first.
+Throughout her career, Blanca has always put people and local neighborhoods first.
 That’s why amid the COVID-19 pandemic, in 2020, she spearheaded a moratorium on rent for both commercial as well as residential tenants to help working people stay in their homes and to assist local small businesses, preventing countless stores from closing.
 Right now Blanca is working with Los Angeles County to open up three additional COVID testing locations in the City of Downey to make testing more accessible for people throughout the city.

 A strong advocate for modernizing the city’s infrastructure, Blanca, with the support of her Council colleagues, helped invest in a myriad of projects to improve the city, modernizing every Downey City Fire Department facility and city park, as well as upgrading local roads across Downey with street repaving and upgrades.
 She’s also worked to invest in programs to fight climate change and protect clean air, installing solar panels at six civic buildings, as well as electric vehicle charging stations, all to minimize the city’s carbon footprint.
 Blanca, in conjunction with the city, additionally teamed up with Tree People, to plant hundreds of new trees throughout Downey to expand clean air in the city.

-If you don’t find Mayor Blanca Pacheco at City Hall or in the community talking with neighbors or helping those in need at local events, you will likely find her in a yoga studio, at a cross-fit training gym or even walking her dog Mr. Belvedere.
+If you don’t find Assemblymember Blanca Pacheco in the community talking with neighbors or helping those in need at local events, you will likely find her in a yoga studio, at a cross-fit training gym or even walking her dog, Mr. Belvedere.

 bottom of page